Fatih Altaylı: Controversies

-Following the 2013 corruption scandal in Turkey, Altaylı was heavily criticized for allegedly manipulating the election polls by vote shifting from MHP to BDP to favor the PM Recep Tayyip Erdoğan's party in a series of tape recordings that were leaked onto the internet, and for supposedly publishing an article at the request of PM Erdoğan, which led to firing of an editor and two journalists from Habertürk.
+Following the 2013 corruption scandal in Turkey, Altaylı was heavily criticized for allegedly manipulating the election polls by vote shifting from MHP to BDP to favor prime minister Recep Tayyip Erdoğan's party in a series of tape recordings that were leaked onto the internet, and for supposedly publishing an article at the request of Erdoğan, which led to firing of an editor and two journalists from Habertürk.
 In defence, Altaylı stated that the entirety of Turkish media was under pressure and said, "Every day there are instructions coming from somewhere.
 Everybody's scared."
 Altaylı, who also claimed that the audio recordings of him published on the internet were edited, stated "For years, everyone has been talking about pressure on the media.
 So what was the pressure on the media?
 How was it done?
 This is the first time that the pressure on the media has been revealed in the flesh and bones.", also adding on that he did not manipulate the polls, Altaylı stated that he published the results of the survey exactly as they were.

 In his television program with COVID-19 as the main subject, he made an unprompted statement where he accused Syrian refugees of "Holding Turkey as hostage" and "Acting as a proxy for the Syrian government such that they have already won (against Turkey)", among other accusations such as "being exempt from law".

 On 21 February 2023, the Directorate of Religious Affairs filed a lawsuit seeking a jail term of at least 6 months against Altaylı over "perverted" comments.
 The controversy began when Altaylı reacted to a response posted on the website of the Diyanet's High Council of Religious Affairs in the "FAQ from the earthquake zone" section.
 The response in question addressed the issue of foster families and stated, "There is no obstacle to marriage between the adopter and the adopted child."
 Taking issue with the response, Altaylı expressed his disapproval on Twitter, saying, "Well, we understand that you are really perverted, but what are you doing in an institution like Diyanet?
 Perverts.
 Go and get into the porn industry.
 Do not pollute the institution established by Atatürk to provide proper religious knowledge to the nation with your perverted imagination."
 Altaylı, who strongly criticized the religious body members statements, defended himself by asserting that his comments fell within the boundaries of freedom of expression.